VeritasSoftware/ts.validator.app/README.md

 @Injectable()
 export class ValidationService implements IValidationService {

     validateUser(model: User) : ValidationResult {
         return new Validator(model)
                     .NotEmpty(m => m.Id, "Id cannot be empty")
                     .NotEmpty(m => m.Pwd, "Pwd cannot be empty")
-                    .If(m => m.Id != '' && m.Pwd != '', validator =>
-                                                validator.RequiredAsync([
-                                                                            {
-                                                                                predicate: m => m.Id,
-                                                                                required: (m, id) => {
-                                                                                                        var userId = id;
-                                                                                                        var pwd = m.Pwd;
-                                                                                                        //Some long running validation task
-                                                                                                        //Eg. an api call to match id, pwd in the database.
-                                                                                                        //You will return true or false from this must func return false;
-                                                                                                    },
-                                                                                message: "Id and/or Password do not match our records",
-                                                                                errorIdentifier: "Pwd.LoginFailed"
-                                                                            },
-                                                                            {
-                                                                                predicate: m => m.Id,
-                                                                                required: (m, id) => {
-                                                                                                        var userId = id;
-                                                                                                        //Some long running validation task
-                                                                                                        //Eg. another api call to check if user with id not already logged in.
-                                                                                                        //You will return true or false from this must func return true;
-                                                                                                    },
-                                                                                message: "You are already logged in",
-                                                                                errorIdentifier: "Pwd.AlreadyLoggedIn"
-                                                                            }
-                                                                        ])
-                                    .Exec()
-                    )
                 .Exec();
     }